ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/commands_en.md

 - `!help` Returns a listing of available remote commands.
 - `!license` Returns the software licensing information.
+- `!countdown <countdown in seconds>` Starts a countdown using the given seconds value.
+Useful for synchronizing starts.
+  Defaults to 10 seconds if no argument is provided.
 - `!options` Returns the current server options, including password in plaintext.
 - `!admin <command>` Executes a command as if you typed it into the server console.
 Remote administration must be enabled.